sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 operates.
 In the context of cybersecurity, security risk management processes are critical because, given the evolving nature of cybersecurity threats and risks, no device is, or can be, completely secure.
-Security risk management should be an integrated part of a manufacturer’s entire quality system, addressed throughout the TPLC.^32 The quality system processes entail the technical, personnel, and management practices, among others, that manufacturers use to manage potential risks to their devices and ensure that their devices are, and once on the market, remain, safe and effective, which includes security.
+Security risk management should be an integrated part of a manufacturer’s entire quality system, addressed throughout the TPLC.^26 The quality system processes entail the technical, personnel, and management practices, among others, that manufacturers use to manage potential risks to their devices and ensure that their devices are, and once on the market, remain, safe and effective, which includes security.

+(^23) For more information, please see the NIST Cybersecurity Framework.
+(^24) See the Medical Device and Health IT Joint Security Plan version 2 (JSP2).
+(^25) ANSI/ISA-62443-4-1 _Security for industrial automation and control systems Part 4-1: Product security
+development life-cycle requirements_ outlines a secure product development lifecycle similar to that of the JSP2.
+(^26) The TPLC processes include design and development, manufacturing, postmarket monitoring, delivering device software and firmware updates, and servicing, among others.

 Performing security risk management is distinct from performing safety risk management as described in ISO 14971.
 The distinction in the performance of these processes is due to the fact